line/zipkin-lens/README.md

-# Move in progress
+# Note

-This codebase is being moved to https://github.com/openzipkin/zipkin, to be bundled in the default server.
+This codebase is moved to https://github.com/openzipkin/zipkin/tree/master/zipkin-lens, to be bundled in the default server.
+Please raise issue and pull request there.

-Please see https://github.com/openzipkin/zipkin/pull/2316 for current status.

 # Zipkin Lens